 Axence NetTools is a set of ten tools that scans and monitors networks and provides the associated diagnostics.
 It works well for both home and commercial use.
 The ten tools are Axence NetWatch, Portscan, WinTools, SNMP, Traceroute, NetStat, Local Info, Lookup, Bandwidth, and NetCheck.

-Axence NetTools comes with the following features.
+Features: Axence NetTools comes with the following features.

 - Monitors the response time and availability of multiple hosts